ManasR21/Advent-of-Cyber-2025/Day 6/Day 6 Walkthrough.md

 We see some changes, such as a dialog box with:

-> King Malhare sending his regards
+> King Malhare sends his regards

 And we see icons of some application shortcuts turned into some Easter egg icons.